wareya/OpenMW-PBR/README.md

 Very basic minimally invasive PBR shaders for OpenMW.
 Don't install unless you know what you're doing.
 Configuration is in lighting_pbr.glsl.
 Implements basic lambert diffuse lighting and schlick-ggx specular lighting.
 Lighting math is done in (approximately) linear light.

+These shaders attempt to automatically generate roughness data if there's no PBR specularity material available.
+To disable this, set `PBR_AUTO_ROUGHNESS_MIN` and `PBR_AUTO_ROUGHNESS_MAX` to the same value (0.75 for example).

 Supports PBR specular materials.
 Red: metal, green: roughness, blue: ambient occlusion.
 If you want to use PBR materials where green is smoothness instead of roughness, change `PBR_MAT_ROUGHNESS_INVERTED 0` to `PBR_MAT_ROUGHNESS_INVERTED 1`.

 Make sure you have these settings set in settings.cfg to avoid any possible issues: